yiisoft/yii2/docs/guide-zh-CN/runtime-routing.md

 expression used to match parameter values.
 If `RegExp` is not specified, it means the parameter value should be a string without any slash.

-> 注意：You can only specify regular expressions for parameters.
+> Note: You can only specify regular expressions for parameters.
 The rest part of a pattern is considered as plain text.

 When a rule is used to parse a URL, it will fill the associated parameters with values matching the corresponding parts of the URL, and these parameters will be made available in `$_GET` later by the `request` application component.